0slot-trade/cookbook/binary-tx.md

-# Binary-Tx: A More Faster Way for Tx Submission
+# Binary-Tx: A Faster Way for Tx Submission

 0slot introduces a new, highly efficient transaction submission method called **Binary-Tx**.
 By sending  **raw binary Solana transactions** directly to a 0slot endpoint, transactions can be submitted with significantly lower latency.